Blind Sparrow Interactive is an independent development studio making inclusive, blind and low vision accessible games and applications.

 Ready to Roll

-A press kit in ZIP format can be downloaded here: Press Kit.
+The Ready to Roll press kit can be accessed from here: Press Kit.

 Blind Sparrow Interactive is a small game development studio based in Melbourne, Australia.
 It is dedicated to making games and game-related applications that are inclusive and accessible for blind, low vision and also sighted players.